Sprint workouts are essential for you, as a football player, to increase speed on the field.

-Some football players tend to focus on increasing their bench press or squat, which is important, but sprint training is critical to showcase your athletic ability come game time.
+Some football players tend to focus on increasing their bench press or squat, which is essential, but sprint training is critical to showcase your athletic ability come game time.

 - Perform by jumping off one leg.
 You want to jump as far as you can off that single leg.

 - When you complete the sprint drill, the muscles of your leg coming into contact with the ground should quickly decelerate your body.
-The energy is built up in your muscles, before changing into the following bound.
+The energy is built up in your muscles before changing into the following bound.

 - The less time you can spend on the ground and the more power you can create, the better the drill for maximum results.

-2. Single Cone Sprint Drill
+Cone Shuffle Sprint Drill